vmohan96/Decoding-COVID-19/README.md

 The virus picture was sourced from the CDC as seen in this [article](https://www.statnews.com/2020/02/11/disease-caused-by-the-novel-coronavirus-has-name-covid-19/) and edited in [GIMP](https://www.gimp.org)
 # Project-5: COVID-19 Analysis

 Access to COVID-19 data is no issue.
-Any simple google search will reveal that major news sources, education and research instutions are publishing data in droves.
-The most brilliant minds of our time are coming together to fight a single global health pandemic.
+Any simple online search will reveal that major news sources, education and research instutions are publishing data in droves.
+The most brilliant minds of our time are coming together to fight this unprecedented global health pandemic.

 ### Some Notable Examples
 * [CDC](https://covid.cdc.gov/covid-data-tracker/#cases_casesinlast7days)